Resident Association groups work together to represent the views of their community.

 - promoting estate or area based activities, such as good neighbour schemes or Neighbourhood Watch

-Our Resident Associations have proven to be very good for promoting community spirit, tolerance and cooperation amongst residents.
+We've found that our Resident Association groups are very good for promoting community spirit and cooperation.
 So, if you don't have one, take the lead and set one up yourself.
 We'll provide support and advice to help you get started.